Mighty Magnesium: Are You Getting Enough?

 Swanson Health offers several magnesium powder options, including our new Mellow Mag drink.
 Here are a few options below.

-Swanson Mellow Mag–A calming magnesium supplement that also supports muscle and bone health, available in two delicious flavors: raspberry lemonade and orange.
+Swanson Mellow Mag–A calming magnesium supplement that also supports muscle and bone health, available in three delicious flavors: raspberry lemonade, strawberry kiwi and orange.
 This easy-mixing magnesium drink provides 330 mg of magnesium per scoop and is a great way to restore healthy magnesium levels, promote relaxation and combat stress every day.
 In fact, Mellow Mag offers higher levels of elemental magnesium than leading national brands.

 Swanson Premium 100% Pure Magnesium Citrate Powder–Our premium magnesium citrate powder is easy to mix and customize, and a great alternative for people who want to take magnesium citrate without swallowing a pill.
 Each scoop of this unflavored magnesium powder provides 630 mg of magnesium.